dipietrantonio/PBRTParser/README.md

 In order of importance

 - Environment maps don't work.
-- Fix memory leaks using shared pointers.
-- File paths: better handling.
+- File paths (also textures file saving): better handling.
+- Mix material: texture blending might have some transparency problem (check landscape(view-0 as an example).
+- Shapes can override current material's properties.
+Implement this.
-- Checker texture produce different colors.
+- Checkerboard texture produce different colors.
-- Review materials
+- [pavilion-night] check the transparency issue of the left part of image, check why lights are much stronger than pbrt rendering.
 - Testures: implement mix textures.
 - Test illumination, implement some hack for distant light.
+- Fix memory leaks using shared pointers.
 - Uber material has index property that will use to create a constant texture for "eta" (seen in code)

 ## Rendering examples